simonpacis/WriteLater/README.md

 # Write Later

+## Warning
+I recently discovered a severe bug that's crippling to this project, as it doesn't allow for more than one tag per document.
+Working on a rewrite, just fyi.

 While writing I had the thought that sometimes there are parts of my text that I am not ready to write yet, but I know where I want it.

 At the same time i use Pandoc for my citations, which use the syntax [@Key Pages].